jellyfin/jellyfin-sdk-kotlin/README.md

 MediaBrowser.ApiClient.Java
 ===========================

-This library is built with Volley and OkHttp, and allows Android clients to easily access the Media Browser Rest API.
+This library allows Android clients to easily access the Media Browser Rest API.
+It is built with Volley, OkHttp, Boon and Robolectric.
 The http stack can be swapped out if a pure Java version is needed.

 Usage is very simple: